 About two months ago I joined the cast of “Inherit the Wind” at the Aloha Theater.
 In 47 years I had never felt the desire to act on stage.
 I was very comfortable seeing nearly every Aloha Performing Arts Company production over the years, when we traveled, we always tried to make theater part of our itinerary.

 In the six weeks of rehearsals and three weeks of shows, I experienced a lot.
-I was not in my comfort zone until opening nights, so it was a challenge for me to figure out what I should be doing when.watch Demolition 2016 movie now
+I was not in my comfort zone until opening nights, so it was a challenge for me to figure out what I should be doing and when.

 By stepping outside of my everyday routine, I was able to learn the following:

 - The value of following instead of leading.
 As a company owner, all responsibility falls on me.
 I set the tone, plan the projects and guide the employees.
-As an actor (and not even a very important one to the play), I was able to observe how our director, producer, set designer, set builders and other in the play manage and coordinate others.
+As an actor (and not even a very important one to the play), I was able to observe how our director, producer, set designer, set builders, and others in the play manage and coordinate others.